idle-meerkat/sdevwiki-fork/Link-Aggregation-(LAG).md

 To set a bond interface as a part of virtual router, run the following command:
 `$ ip link set dev [bond1] master [vrf_name]`

+# LAG Limitations
+* Up to 62 Link aggregation groups are supported.
+* Up to 8 port members per LAG.
+* Only the bond configuration mechanism is supported.
+* Only LACP 802.3ad operational mode is supported.
+* The switchport sw1pX must have admin down state in order to add it to LAG (Linux limitation)
+* Enslaving a port to the LAG device that already has an upper device is not supported.
+* Changing speed/auto-negotiation on a LAG interface is not supported.
+The speed should be manually changed on all members.
+(Linux limitation)